How to Write Real Performance Expectations that Make a Difference

-The study also found that managers who are very effective at employee development can outperform their peers by up to 25 percent.
+The study also found that managers who are effective at employee development can outperform their peers by up to 25%.

 So why don’t more managers do it?
 Is it that, like a lot of management and HR practices, we make it sound more complicated than it needs to be?
 If you’ve ever sat through a lesson on how to write SMART goals, you might come to that conclusion too.

-It really doesn't have to be.
+It doesn't have to be.
 Here is a simple, yet effective method:

 - Set aside 30 minutes of uninterrupted time.
 Turn off your phone, your email, and shut your door.